Pseudoscience

 “A member of the multidisciplinary panel objected to the inclusion of a good practice point (GPP) that indicated that eye movements per se had not been proven to have any active effect in the efficacy of eye movement desensitisation and reprocessing(DMR).
 A vote was taken within the working party in relation to this issue and it was agreed that this GPP should be removed as the question of mechanisms of treatment had not been specifically addressed in the evidence review nor addressed in the recommendations pertaining to any other intervention.
 One member of the working party dissented from this view given the purported centrality of the eye movement to EMDR as reflected in its title.”

-That is, eye movement, the only unique feature of modern EMDR from TF CBT, has zero evidence of efficacy – after 40 years, we have no proof it does anything.
+That is, eye movement (or left right switching), the only unique feature of modern EMDR from TF CBT, after 40 years of quality research, has zero evidence of efficacy.

 Where is the Harm?